 Pros and Cons of Stucco

-Here we share the advantages and disadvantages of stucco vs brick.
+Here we share the advantages and disadvantages.

 Pros

 It is very durable and long-lasting: Since stucco is composed of water, sand, and cement, it stays hard and firm even in strong winds and bad weather.
-Stucco is resistant to fire and does not attract pests.
+It is resistant to fire and does not attract pests.
 Moreover, it has incredible longevity.
 Generally, it can last for 50 to 60 years.

 Cons